cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Summary

 That takes care of the preliminary setup for the project.
-In the next post we will cover how to play and view videos inside Unity from both video files and a webcam.
+The next post will cover how to play and view videos inside Unity from both video files and a webcam.

 **Next:** [Part 2](https://christianjmills.com/Barracuda-PoseNet-Tutorial-V2-2/)